 before very quickly stopping myself short.

 You see I was about to share my views on a subject I had been involved in for more than a decade.
-It was something I felt quite well qualified to talk about, but I suddenly realised that I’d be giving away my knowledge completely for free.
+It was an area I felt well qualified to talk about, but I suddenly realised that I’d be giving away my hard-earned knowledge for free.
 Not a smart commercial move.

-But it was only afterwards when I thought about it a little more that I realised that it didn’t actually matter.
+It was only afterwards when I thought about it a little more that I realised it didn’t actually matter.
 No, it really is of no concern if I share what I know and for free.
-And the reason why not is actually very simple.
+And the reason why is actually very simple.

 I recall running a large project for a client running multiple sites.
-The project required us to repeat the same research in each location.
-After a time it became clear that we could make a pretty accurate guesstimate of what the research would say based on the previous findings.
-And yet no one suggested we stop the programme.
+The project required us to repeat the same research in each location, a type of benchmark research.
+As we progressed through the project it became clear that we could make a pretty accurate guesstimate of what the research would say based on our previous findings.
+Despite this no one suggested we stop the programme.

-In short what we crave is not just the answer, but we also need the evidence.
-And sometimes the answer is actually less important than the evidence.
+In short, what we crave is not just the answer, but we also need the evidence.
+Understanding the reason why and gaining insight into the answer is often the piece of the jigsaw puzzle we were actually looking for.
+That means sometimes the answer is actually less important than the evidence.

-So the next time I find myself blurting out an answer to a marketing problem based on my research experience I’ll not stop myself, because I can be reasonably certain that even with the answer known there will still be a desire to carry on with the research simply because someone, somewhere will want to have the evidence too.
+So the next time I find myself blurting out an answer to a marketing problem based on my research experience I’ll not stop myself.
+I can be reasonably certain that even with the answer known there will still be a desire to carry on with the research.
+Simply because someone, somewhere will want to have the evidence too.